Seneca-BSA/bsa/docs/ses250/lab2.md

     > **Lab Question 5:** Does this value agree with the Ohm's law calculation you made earlier in the pre-lab?

-1. DO NOT DISASSEMBLE YOUR CIRCUIT UNTIL YOUR LAB HAS BENN MARKED BY THE INSTRUCTOR.
+1. DO NOT DISASSEMBLE YOUR CIRCUIT UNTIL YOUR LAB HAS BEEN MARKED BY THE INSTRUCTOR.

 1. Turn off the DC power supply and disconnect the alligator clips.